 Hard to lather

 This very popular puppy shampoo features buttermilk and linseed oil as the key ingredients to soothe the skin and condition the coat.
-It’s a combination shampoo and conditioner so you’ll spend less time keeping your squirmy four-legged pal from vaulting out of the tub too soon.
+It’s a combination of shampoo and conditioner so you’ll spend less time keeping your squirmy little pal from vaulting out of the tub too soon.

 The shampoo has no sulfates, fragrances, or artificial colors.
-Like all Burt’s Bees products, it’s cruelty-free.
-The shampoo is very watery and can be difficult to lather.
-The scent is a very light, honey smell.
+And like all Burt’s Bees products, it’s cruelty-free so animals are never used for testing.
+The shampoo is very watery and can be difficult to lather but that doesn't mean it's not giving your dog a proper cleanse.
+The scent is very light and reminds us of honey.

 Plant-based with no parabens, phthalates, or dyes